 - Improved skin condition

 - Reduced digestive tract issues

-Provide cannabinoid supplements as recommended on the label.
+Provide hemp supplements as recommended on the label.

 Kefir is a fermented milk beverage that, much like yogurt, offers beneficial probiotics, which are gut bacteria that can aid in digestion and general health.
 While regular milk can potentially irritate your dog’s intestinal tract, often leading to upset stomach, kefir can strengthen your pup’s digestive system.